adam-takacs-sec/Cybersecurity-Portfolio/Security Levels in Action - Real Attack & Defense Scenarios/00_OSINT_PreStage.md

 These details confirmed that the company has an active public presence—an ideal OSINT starting point.

-![Hogwarts Logistics Ltd. Facebook page](/Assets/OSINT/Hogwarts%20Logistics%20Ltd.%20Home%20page.jpg)
+![Hogwarts Logistics Ltd. Facebook page](/Assets/OSINT/Hogwarts%20Logistics%20Ltd.%20Home%20page.jpg) *Figure 1 — Public Facebook page of Hogwarts Logistics Ltd. This page provides initial OSINT indicators such as branding, employee interactions, public posts, and visible company infrastructure.*

 ---